-Last week I showed our young people's group a fascinating video about space.
+A couple of years ago I showed our young people's group a fascinating video about space.
 We marvelled at the sheer size and scale of it.
-As pictures of galaxies and supernovas danced across the screen, I could hear the gasps of amazement even through my mediocre Zoom camera.
+As pictures of galaxies and supernovas danced across the screen, I could hear the gasps of amazement, even through my mediocre Zoom camera.
 As we got to the Big Bang, I put the idea to them that the Big Bang was science's way of describing how God first began to create the universe.
 And it's been expanding ever since.